Geometry Tool

 Volume is the 3D space an object occupies (measured in cm³, m³).
 Capacity is how much a container can hold (measured in liters, gallons).
 They're related: 1 liter = 1000 cm³.
 A box might have volume 2000 cm³ and capacity 2 liters.

-How do I convert between cubic meters and liters?+
+How do I convert cubic meters to liters?+

 Why is a cone's volume 1/3 of a cylinder?+